GlobalGoalsMarks/globalgoalsmarks.org/README.md

 ## Contributing

-We are looking for people like you to contribute to this project by suggesting improvements and helping develop it.
+We are looking for people like you to [contribute](CONTRIBUTING.md) to this project by suggesting improvements and helping develop it.
+Get started by reading our [contributors guide](CONTRIBUTING.md).

+Please note that this project is developed with a [code of conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.
+Please be lovely to all other community members.

 ## License